gemeofficial/gemeblog/blog/2025-11-18-best-black-friday-deals-on-geme-composter-2025/index.md

 ### Feature Comparison:

-- Capacity: GEME ~19L (~5kg/day) vs. Lomi Classic ~8L (2kg/day) or Vitamix ~7L (daily use).
+- **Capacity**: GEME ~19L (~5kg/day) vs. Lomi Classic ~8L (2kg/day) or Vitamix ~7L (daily use).

-- Output: GEME – real compost; Others – dried pulp or liquid.
+- **Output**: GEME – real compost; Others – dried pulp or liquid.

-- Noise & Size: GEME is relatively large (42 lbs, 18×12.6×26.2 in) but runs quietly.
+- **Noise & Size**: GEME is relatively large (42 lbs, 18×12.6×26.2 in) but runs quietly.
 Some smaller units can be lighter but also smaller capacity that can’t process all your daily kitchen waste.

-- Cost: Discounted GEME Kit $899 for Black Friday deals; Others can exceed $900 or can be at a lower price, but not a full breakdown or real composting (dehydrating instead).
+- **Cost**: Discounted GEME Kit 899 US Dollars for Black Friday deals; Others can exceed 900 US Dollars or can be at a lower price, but not a full breakdown or real composting (dehydrating instead).

 The GEME composter bridges the gap between outdoor piles and simple food recyclers.
 Compared to a backyard compost bin, the GEME composter is space-efficient and works year-round indoors.
 It eliminates pests and odours common to outdoor piles because of its sealed design.